 We provide you with comfortable three-person tents to be shared between 2 trekkers, ensuring you have space.
 You will also have a dining tent, kitchen, and even a toilet tent.
 This will be pitched away from any water source and the main campsite for hygiene and environmental safety.
 Did we mention the portable toilet seat, oh and the shower tent?
 This is comfortable travel, Himalayan style!

 The kitchen crew will soon serve tea, coffee, and biscuits.
 We often camp near villages, a walk to the village or the inn will provide some interaction with the locals.
 Later on, you have the time to read a book or explore the surrounding area.

 Dinner is served around six to six-thirty pm, early for many, but after a good day walking, everyone will be hungry – on the trek, the philosophy is ‘early to be, early to rise.’.
 Your chef and kitchen crew are well trained in hygienic food preparation.

 We pride ourselves on serving the healthiest and most varied meals in all the Himalayas.

 The evenings are spent in the dining tent playing card games, sharing the day’s highlights, having a few drinks and jokes.
 Your Sirdar will inform you of the next day’s program.

 You will have a comfy 4-inch foam mattress to sleep on.
 If you have brought an excellent sleeping bag, you can even sleep in the ‘5 million star hotel’.
 You might spot shooting stars and satellites gliding by.
 Your trek staff will happily provide a hot-water bottle for your sleeping bag.

 So the day closes, and a good night’s sleep lies ahead.

-Some steps we take to reduce yours and our carbon footprint.
+Some steps we take to reduce your and our carbon footprint.